Personal Protective Equipment (PPE)

 The Commonwealth Department of Health website contains detailed guidance for health sector workers and is updated regularly.

-If you are providing care for patients who have or are suspected to have COVID-19, your employer must provide you with appropriate PPE to ensure you can do your job safely.
+If you are providing care for patients who have or are suspected to have COVID-19 or are working in a high-risk clinical area, your employer must provide you with appropriate PPE to ensure you can do your job safely.
 Such as:

 - You are to wear prescribed PPE as instructed (your employer needs to ensure you are trained in how to use PPE safely).